Journey To The Bridge Over The River KwaiExplore > Thailand > Bangkok > Journey To The Bridge Over The River Kwai

 - Please wear comfortable walking shoes.

-- Please note there is surcharge pricing for all National and New Year holidays.
+- Please note there is surcharge pricing for all National and New Year holidays as well as peak season.
+You will be notified of any increased costs prior to confirmation.
 Contact ShoreTrips with any questions.

 Days offered: 7 days a week